 #4 Field Trips to Historical Sights

 One of the best ways to teach kids about our history is to take them on field trips!
 Have your family vacation double as a history lesson by spending a day visiting local historical sights.
 Visit George Washington’s home in Mount Vernon or Thomas Jefferson’s home at Monticello.
 Walk the Freedom Trail in Boston.
-Our kids recently were able to take a trip to Philadelphia where they saw the Betsy Ross house, Independence Hall, and the Liberty Bell.
+Our kids recently were able to take a trip to Philadelphia where they saw the Betsy Ross House, Independence Hall, and the Liberty Bell.
 What local attractions are available to you?

 Leave a Comment!